This work is grounded in honoring the horse as a sentient partner.

 Encourage release of unnecessary muscular tension and offer a sense of relief

-Facilitate ease of movement and interrupt dysfunctional habitual patterns.
+Facilitate ease of movement and shift dysfunctional habitual patterns.

 Calm the nervous system and support a regulated, relaxed state.